 Coral lives on coral reefs at the bottom of shallow seas.
 When sunlight penetrates the water and reaches a coral reef, it is mostly blue-violet and ultraviolet light, while red light is mostly damped.
 Zooxanthella, which grows in this environment, is better at using blue light for photosynthesis, which provides the daily growth needs of corals.

-Color rendering index (CRI) is important for aquarium lighting.
+High color rendering index (CRI) of the lighting condition is also important for aquarium lighting.

 YUJILEDS provides up to 98 CRI LED solution, close to the daylight spectrum, restoring the most accurate nature colors of fish, aquatic plants, SPS and LPS.